isair/isair/README.md

 <details>
   <summary>Machine Learning Libraries</summary>
   <h4><a href="https://github.com/isair/tensorflow-load-csv">tensorflow-load-csv</a></h4>
   <p>🤖 Create tensors directly from CSV files.
-Shuffle, split test data, standardise features, prepend ones, etc with ease.</p>
+Supports operations like standardisation so you can dive right into the fun parts of ML.</p>
 </details>

 <details>